 L-theanine: MEDIUM (9-11 mg)

 English Breakfast Black Tea is a blend of single estate organic Assam and Ceylon black teas.
-Its benefits are all those associated with black tea listed above.

 Caffeine: HIGH (43-53 mg)

 Antioxidants: MED (206-252 mg)

 L-theanine: MED (10-12 mg)

 Hibiscus Beauty Elixir is made up of organic Egyptian hibiscus, organic mint, and organic stevia leaf.